Jordan React Elevation was debuted in the 19-20 NBA bubble by none other than a new member of the Jordan family – Luka Doncic.

 The upper does feel incredibly minimalistic, fast, and thin.
 That can be not the case by just weighing them in your hand.
 But once you put them on – it hits you with that low-top featherness, although, this is a mid-top sneaker.

 That’s why the Jordan brand had to make the textile a tad bit stiffer than we usually expect it to be.
 Therefore, the main takeaway of that has to do with the upper taking longer to break-in, and even after that, the whole one-to-one fit concept might not be perfect for some.
-That being said, picking up the right size acts a crucial role.
+That being said, picking up the right size plays a crucial role.

 Quite a few signature models can be jealous of a tech sheet for the Jordan React Elevation.
 It’s not the first time we seeing a collaboration between Zoom Air & React foam for a cushion setup.
 But damn, this is the first time it hit me in the right places.